Muslim League (1947–1958): History

 On the foundation of Pakistan, the president of the All-India Muslim League, Muhammad Ali Jinnah, became the new nation's Governor-General, and the secretary general of the Muslim League, Liaquat Ali Khan became Prime Minister.
 The All-India Muslim League was disbanded in December 1947 and succeeded by two organisations, the Muslim League and the Indian Union Muslim League, the first being its original successor in Pakistan.
-Muhammad Ali Jinnah resigned as the president of the Muslim League on 17 December and the two Muslim Leagues respectively elected Chaudhry Khaliquzzaman as President of the Muslim League (Pakistan) and Muhammad Ismail as the president for Indian Union Muslim League.
+Muhammad Ali Jinnah resigned as the president of the Muslim League on 17 December 1947 and the two Muslim Leagues respectively elected Chaudhry Khaliquzzaman as President of the Muslim League (Pakistan) and Muhammad Ismail as the president for Indian Union Muslim League in post-independence India.

 Ideology

-The party remained the chief governing party for the early years after the partition.
+The party remained the chief governing party for the early years after the partition of 1947.

+According to Dawn newspaper, a major English-language newspaper of Pakistan:

+"Jinnah in his first address described Pakistan as a modern Muslim-majority state but where the state would remain religiously neutral and where citizens would transcend their personal faiths to become Pakistanis".

+Jinnah, the founder of Pakistan, died in 1948.
+The in-fighting within the Muslim League started right away after his death and the party factions began to emerge.

 Under the premiership of Liaquat Ali Khan, the Muslim League government successfully drafted the Objectives Resolution.
 Although Liaquat Ali Khan was a progressive, he introduced constitutional reforms in line with religious values and principles.
 The party however adopted a conservative platform under Khwaja Nazimuddin.
 Khwaja Nazimuddin opposed equal minority rights and thus, the party lost the support of much of the progressive elite.
-However, much of his policies were repealed by his successors like Mohammad Ali Bogra and Chaudhry Muhammad Ali, who promoted all sorts of liberties.
+However, much of his policies were repealed by his successors like Mohammad Ali Bogra and Chaudhry Muhammad Ali, who promoted all sorts of liberties and personal freedom for individuals.

 The party's economic policies were pro-capitalist.
 Prime Ministers like Liaquat Ali Khan and Mohammad Ali Bogra were keen supporters of a Western-style economy and promoted economic liberalism and fiscal conservatism.
 In the 1950s, Pakistan signed the pro-Capitalist pacts like Central Treaty Organization (CENTO) and Southeast Asia Treaty Organization (SEATO), quenching any possible chance of communist influence in the country.
 Despite the Muslim League's support for Islam, the party did not take any action against the Usury payments, attracting criticism from religious parties.